mpi4jax/mpi4jax/paper.md

 (The test hardware consists of 2x Intel Xeon E5-2650 v4 CPUs and 2x NVIDIA Tesla P100 GPUs.)

 As we can see, switching from NumPy to JAX already yields a substantial speedup, which we can then amplify by scaling to additional CPUs or GPUs.

-# Outlook

-In this paper, we introduced `mpi4jax`, which allows zero-copy communication of JAX-owned data. `mpi4jax` provides an implementation of the most important MPI operations in a way that is usable from JAX compiled code.

-However, JAX is much more than just a JIT compiler.
-It is also a full-fledged differentiable programming framework by providing tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`).
-Differentiable programming is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2], and being able to freely distribute those models among different nodes will allow for even more powerful applications.

-So far, `mpi4jax` supports differentiating through global sums via the `allreduce` primitive (one of the main operations used in distributed matrix-vector products) and combined send and receive (`sendrecv`) operations in forward and reverse mode.
-However, it should be possible with some additional work to preserve gradient information through most MPI operations, by propagating gradients through several processes.
-This would eventually enable fully differentiable, distributed physical simulations without additional user code.

 # Acknowledgements